Families of isogenous elliptic curves ordered by height: Introduction

-Theorem \ref{main} can be considered as a generalization of the results from Ellenberg, Elsholtz, Hall, and Kowalski.
-In work in progress, we hope to generalize their main results to any family of abelian varieties parametrized by an irreducible rational curve.
-To be explicit, let $X \in \mathcal{A}_{g}/\Q$ be a curve that parametrizes a $1$-dimensional family of abelian varieties where we denote by $A_{x}$ the fiber of this family over $x \in X$.
-Let $d$ be the projective degree of $X$.
-We aim to obtain a uniform bound for the number of $x \in X(\Q)$ such that $A_{x}$ is geometrically non-simple, using a method similar to what we use in this article.
-By contrast, all upper bounds for the number of non-simple fibers studied in previous literature depend on $X$, and a uniform upper bound that does not depend on $X$ would follow inexplicitly from Lang's conjecture via the result of Caporaso-Harris-Mazur \cite{CHM}, as explained in \cite{EEHK09}.
+\end{thm} We note that all upper bounds for the number of non-simple fibers studied in previous literature depend on the explicit defining equation of $X$, and a non-effective upper bound that does not depend on $X$ would follow inexplicitly from Lang's conjecture via the result of Caporaso-Harris-Mazur \cite{CHM}, as explained in \cite{EEHK09}.

 \textbf{Organization of the paper.} In $\S 2$, we recall the notion of heights on projective spaces, Hecke correspondence, the modular diagonal quotient surfaces, and some results on the Heath-Brown type bounds for curves, which we will use later.
 In $\S 3$, we interpret the counting problem into counting rational points on projective curves with certain level structures and construct `nice' Galois covers that capture the information of being isogenous.
 In $\S 4$, we construct certain projective embeddings with respect to the covers in $\S 3$, such that the dimension growth conjecture applies.
 In $\S 5$, we give an upper bound on the change of heights between covers so that one can bound the height of the lifting points.
 Finally, we prove Theorem \ref{main} and Theorem \ref{uniform version} in $\S 6$.